 Showcasing Opportunity Assessments

-We are strong supporters of validating product ideas early on.
-That's why we are developing content and tools to help Product Managers and others to think through new ideas more formally and to arrive at go/no-go decisions with confidence.
+I am a strong supporter of validating product ideas early on.
+That's why I am developing content and tools to help Product Managers and others to think through new ideas more formally and to arrive at go/no-go decisions with confidence.

 A Growing Library of Completed Assessments

-As part of this commitment to our customers and users, we are building a collection of Product Opportunity Assessments to share as examples.
+As part of this commitment to my customers and users, I am building a collection of Product Opportunity Assessments to share as examples.
 You may sample a few of them below.

 The complete Assessment Library is available to Multi-Tool customers.
 Click here to learn more about the Multi-Tool and how to start your own assessments today.